crisprVerse/Tutorials/Design_PairedGuides/README.md

 ## Installation

-First, we install the necessary packages for this tutorial from Bioconductor using the following commands:
+First, we install the necessary packages from Bioconductor using the following commands:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))